Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Motivation and Related Works

 \subsection{DNN Testing and Software Testing}

-\textbf{Discrete vs.~Continuous States.}~For software, coverage is typically measured by counting \#statements, \#basic blocks, or \#paths executed by a test input.
-Accordingly, software testing aims to maximize code coverage, as high coverage suggests comprehensive testing.
-Inspired by software testing, previous DNN testing often first converts a neuron's \textit{continuous} outputs into two states, activated or not.
-Activation signals that a neuron is covered.
-Counting \#activated neurons by a test input measures DNN coverage.

-As shown in \F~\ref{fig:visual}, a binary state (or a discretized state in general) is not expressive for describing neuron behavior.
-Instead, we advocate that a DNN coverage criterion should \ding{172}\textit{precisely describe the continuous output of a neuron}.
+\textbf{Discrete vs.~Continuous States.}~Software coverage is often measured by counting \#statements or \#paths executed by an input.
+Software testing aims to maximize code coverage, as high coverage suggests comprehensive testing.
+Inspired by software testing, previous DNN testing often converts a neuron's \textit{continuous} outputs~\cite{pei2017deepxplore,ma2018deepgauge}, or distance between neuron output traces~\cite{kim2019guiding,kim2020reducing}, into discrete states.
+The coverage is denoted as the \#activated states of a test input.
+As shown in \F~\ref{fig:visual}, discrete states are unexpressive for describing neuron behavior.
+Instead, we advocate that a DNN coverage criterion should \CircleOne\textit{precisely describe the continuous output of a neuron}.

-\textbf{Path vs.~Layer.}~We argue that it is inaccurate to compare neurons to software statements.
-Each neuron is \textit{not} as individual computing unit.
-In general, an ``unactivated'' neuron (in prior work's~\cite{pei2017deepxplore} language) can still affect the subsequent neurons' outputs and even the final output.
-Since DNN weights are fixed after training, contributions from each neuron are fixed (encoded in weights).
-However, software statements may not be covered regarding a particular input.
-On the other hand, \F~\ref{fig:visual} has shown that neuron outputs are often entangled to form joint distributions.
-Neuron entanglement is, to some extent, analogous to control-flow dependency, i.e., statements on the same path are executed together.
-Rather than studying individual neurons, it is preferable (and more efficient) to measure DNN coverage by \ding{173}\textit{characterizing correlations of neurons}.
+\textbf{Statement vs.~Correlation.}~It is inaccurate to compare neurons to software statements, because each neuron is \textit{not} an independent computing unit.
+In general, an ``unactivated'' neuron (defined by~\cite{pei2017deepxplore}) can still affect the DNN activities and final predictions.
+In contrast, software statements may not be covered by an input.
+Given that said, \F~\ref{fig:visual} shows that neuron outputs are often correlated (e.g., increasing simultaneously).
+Neuron correlation is, to some extent, analogous to program dependency, e.g., statements within an \texttt{if} block execute together.
+Rather than studying individual neurons, it is preferable (and more efficient) to measure DNN coverage by \CircleTwo\textit{characterizing correlations of neurons}.

-\textbf{Execution vs.~Estimation.}~Software executes its input on an execution path.
-DNNs, as described in \S~\ref{sec:dnn}, use a series of matrix and non-linear computations to approximate certain distributions given inputs as observations.
-Different DNN inputs produce different distributions, as seen in \F~\ref{fig:visual}.
-Hence, further to \ding{173}, we advocate defining DNN criterion over the approximated distributions.